 Every single answer comes with working Kotlin code, edge cases to watch out for, and a practical interview tip.
 Not theory.
 Not pseudocode.
 The actual pattern your interviewer expects.

-10 full Android system design breakdowns — the round most devs fail because no one prepares for it.
+15+ Android system design breakdowns — the round most devs fail because no one prepares for it.
 Design a chat app, image loader, or ride-sharing system at the senior engineer level.

 Questions tagged by company.
 Google loves Kotlin internals and Compose.
 Swiggy digs into performance and offline sync.
 Flipkart focuses on architecture.
 You'll know exactly what to focus on.